zzonyo/trust-docs-test/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
 id                  | integer   | order id
-client-order-id                  | string   | Client order id (all open orders can be returned if client order ID was specified.	only those closed orders created within 48 hours can be returned if client order ID was specified.) symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc account-id          | string    | The account id which this order belongs to amount              | string    | The amount of base currency in this order
+client-order-id                  | string   | Client order id (only those orders created within 24 hours can be returned.) symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc account-id          | string    | The account id which this order belongs to amount              | string    | The amount of base currency in this order